aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 ![AMP Datasource](../../../../images/Containers/aws-native/eks/grafana-amp-datasource.png)

 To verify the newly created datasource is working lets try to explore the metrics available in the datasource.
-To explore the metrics, from the left menu select `Explore` and select newly created datasource and from the metrics drop down select `node_memory_MemAvailable_bytes` metric.
+To explore the metrics, from the left menu select `Explore` and select newly created datasource and from the metrics drop down select `node_memory_MemAvailable_bytes` metric and click on `Run Query` button.
 You should see something similiar to the image below

 ![AMP Metric](../../../../images/Containers/aws-native/eks/grafana-amp-metric.png)